jasonwongcp/Trend_Analysis_and_Visualization_of_Bixi_Bike_Usage/README.md

-# BIXI Montréal Data Analysis Report 🚴‍♂️
+# BIXI Montréal Data Analysis 🚴‍♂️

 ## Introduction 🌟
-Welcome to the BIXI Montréal Data Analysis Report!
-I'm Cheung Pang (Jason) Wong, and in this report, we'll dive into the usage and factors affecting the popularity of BIXI Bikes, Montreal's bike-sharing system.
+In this report, we'll dive into the usage and factors affecting the popularity of BIXI Bikes, Montreal's bike-sharing system.
 Our goal is to understand usage patterns, explore station popularity, and provide recommendations for business growth. 📊💼

 ## Results 📈📊